mrdanshih/HashMap_AuthenticationService/README.md

   </tr>
 </table>

-### This project was done independently as part of a self-study of C++ programming (in preparation to take a Data Structures class sooner) by following the course material in Alex Thornton's offering of the ICS 45C Programming in C++ course.
+### This project was done independently as part of a self-study of C++ programming by following the course material in Alex Thornton's offering of the ICS 45C Programming in C++ course.